echa-ecm/report_generator_scripts/doc/idm-based-setup.md

-# IDM based setup of report generator script
+# IUCLID Cloud (IDM) based setup of report generator script

 ## Background

-Basic IUCLID authentication method does not work when the IUCLD instance is hosted in the ECHA Cloud services.
-Cloud instances depend on IDM or ECHA account management.
-The script implements a mechanism to run in these instances but a with a few limitations:
+When a IUCLD instance is hosted in the ECHA Cloud services, a slightly different bash script is required.
+Cloud instances depend on ECHA's account management (IDM).
+The script implements a mechanism to run in these instances but a with a couple of limitations:

-* Manual work required to find the credentials
+* You need to locate the credentials to use in bash script
-* The setup is only valid temporarily, the credentials provided to the script may expire in the middle of the execution of large batches of datasets and dossiers.
+* The setup is only valid temporarily (~10 mins), the credentials provided to the script may expire in the middle of the execution of large batches of datasets and dossiers.

-## Extra requirements
+## Additional requirements

-* An account with access to EFSA/ECHA Cloud subscription
+* An ECHA Cloud account with subscription to a IUCLID service, such as the full IUCLID Cloud service.
+This will provide you access to a dedicated IUCLID instance.
-* The EFSA/ECHA Cloud instance is up and running
+* The Cloud instance of IUCLID is up and running

 ## Setup of the script